geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 The `style` or `styleName` properties of vector layers (wfs, vector...) allow to apply a style to the local data on the map.

 - `style`: a style object/array.
-It can have different format.
-In the simplest case thus is an object that uses some leaflet-like style properties:
+It can have different formats.
+In the simplest case it is an object that uses some leaflet-like style properties:
   - `weight`: width in pixel of the border / line.
   - `radius`: radius of the circle (valid only for Point types)
   - `opacity`: opacity of the border / line.